 Reflections on Child Loss

 This exhibit looks at the Lincolns' experience as mourning parents who, by the time of Mary's death, had lost three of their four sons.
-The exhibit chronicles the impact of profound grief on the president and first lady, while paralleling the experiences of a group of contemporary parents who have likewise confronted this unimaginable loss and unfathomable grief.
-The intimate space explores different facets of grief, from rituals that mark loss, to social expectations, to memories and the change that grief provokes.
+The exhibit chronicles the impact of profound grief on the president and first lady, while paralleling the experiences of contemporary parents who have also confronted this unimaginable loss and grief.
+The intimate space explores different facets of grief including rituals that mark loss, social expectations, memories, and the change that grief provokes.
 Lightboxes display first-person quotes and images, showing the experiences of the Lincolns and today's families side by side to highlight surprising commonalities and important divergences.
-The gallery's centerpiece is a memorial: an internally lit, swaying, weeping willow that carries tributes on its leaves written by parents and families who have experienced this uniquely shattering loss.
-The exhibit provides advice and resources for anyone hoping to support others in grief.
+The gallery's centerpiece is a memorial: a lit, swaying, weeping willow that carries tributes on its leaves written by parents and families who have experienced this shattering loss.
+The exhibit provides resources for anyone hoping to support others in grief.

 Video credit: Nora Neely and Andrew Kastner Photo credit: Chris Ferenzi Photography